palaa159/Docs/Deprecated Docs/Run The OpenBI GUI In Processing.md

 ![Processing RUN](../assets/images/ganglion_processing-RUN.png)

 Press the `play` button on the upper left of the IDE, and the sketch will try to launch in all it's glory.
 If this is your first time running the sketch, you will get a message from the Mac OS that will ask you if you will allow permission for an unsigned app to run.
 The app in question is the Electron Hub.
 If you've enabled apps to run from Anywhere, you can just give permission to run the app.
 However, it is likely that the GUI will not function, because timing is everything.
 You will need to quit the sketch (press `command+q` or click the `x` button on the upper left of the GUI).
 Then, relaunch the sketch by pressing the `play` button as above.
 This time you won't get the alert from the Mac OS, and the GUI will launch in all it's glory!
- Now go back to where you were before to continue this tutorial!